Skip to main content

 chrome: {

-// Use your own profile directory:
+// Use your own profile folder:

 profile: 'path/to/custom/profile'